-The Government has presented draft regulations to Parliament today, setting out the organs and tissues which will not be part of the opt out system (for example limbs, face etc), following a full 12-week public consultation last year.
+Certain organs and tissues will not be part of the opt out system (for example limbs, face etc).
 This is an additional safeguard to ensure that only organs and tissue used for routine transplants are included in the new system, to help those on a waiting list.
 Further information about the consultation and the Government’s response is available at: https://www.gov.uk/government/consultations/opt-out-organ-donation-organs-and-tissues-excluded-from-the-new-system

 Guidance for healthcare professionals

 The Human Tissue Authority consulted on their practical guidance about how the new system should be operated by healthcare professionals working in organ donation and transplantation.
-The guidance will come in the form of a revised Code of Practice that has been laid in Parliament ahead of the new system coming into force.
+The guidance will come in the form of a revised Code of Practice.
 This revised Code will help to guide organ and tissue donation and transplantation professionals working in England on the day-to-day application of the new deemed consent system.
 Please contact the Human Tissue Authority directly if you have any questions about the updated Code of Practice.

 Many thanks to those of you who took the time to respond to the Government’s public consultation on which organs and tissue should be excluded from the opt out system and to the Human Tissue Authority’s consultation around their revised Code of practice.
 Your input was hugely important.